Drive the auto tour, go for a hike, hunt waterfowl, or stop in the visitor center. There is a lot to do at the refuge.

 Learn more about the NWRS

-Located approximately 1.25 hours from Sacramento off of Interstate 5.
-From Interstate 5, take exit #595 Road 68.
-At the County Road 68 and County Road 99W interchange, turn north (left) and travel approximately 1.5 miles to the refuge entrance.
-For southbound travelers, exit Interstate 5 at County Road 57 (exit #601).
-Turn east over the bypass to County Road 99W.
-Turn south (right) on 99W and drive approximately 4.5 miles to the refuge entrance.
+Located ~75 minutes north of Sacramento, next to Interstate 5.
+For northbound travelers, exit I-5 at Road 68/Princeton (Exit #595).
+Turn right at the stop sign.
+Next, turn north (left) at the Road 68 and Highway 99W interchange and travel ~1.5 miles on 99W to the entrance.
+For southbound travelers, exit I-5 at Road 57 (Exit #601).
+Turn east over the offramp to Highway 99W.
+Turn south (right) on 99W and drive ~4.5 miles to the entrance.

-*Putting the mailing address in most digital maps/GPS will put you in the wrong location.click here to find: Directional Maps to Refuge and to Hunter Check Station
+*Putting the mailing address in most digital maps/GPS will send you to the wrong location.click here for Directional Maps to Refuge and to Hunter Check Station

 The refuge is not equipped to take in or care for injured or orphaned animals.
 In Butte, Glenn, and Colusa Counties the Valley Oak Veterinary Center on Dr MLK Parkway in Chico accepts wildlife.
 In the Sacramento metropolitan area contact the Wildlife Care Association at 916-965-WILD(9453).